 - Alternate sides for two to four hand-to-foot touches on each side.

-Reps: Two to four cycles.
+- Perform two to four full cycles.

-- Assume a pushup position.
+- Assume a plank position.

 - Lift both hands slightly off the floor, and then place them on the floor about 12 inches to the right.